SpineEventEngine/bootstrap/README.md

 }
 ```

-Note that it is required to enable mark the module as either `client()` or `server()`.
-Otherwise,
+Note that it is required to mark the module as either `client()` or `server()`.
+Otherwise, the user
-the user would have to add all the gRPC-related dependencies on their own.
+would have to add all the gRPC-related dependencies on their own.

+Also, gRPC may require additional dependencies at runtime.
+For example, the `grpc-netty` dependency
+is not added by default in order not to cause clashes in the user projects.

 ### Disable code generation